vanyan12/Exam-Result-Checker/README.md

-# CheckerBot
+# Exam-Result-Checker

-CheckerBot is an automated Python bot that checks if a university has uploaded new exam results and instantly sends the result files to a specified Telegram chat for students.
+Exam-Result-Checker is an automated Python bot that checks if a university has uploaded new exam results and instantly sends the result files to a specified Telegram chat for students.

 ## Features
 - **Automated Exam Result Detection:** Periodically monitors the university’s exam results page for new uploads.